wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/faq/inline-news-letter.md

 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 ---

 Yes.
-If you would like to put a newsletter check-mark near the selected payment method you can do so by going to _Inline newsletter_ on your settings page and choosing _Show inline_.
+If you would like to put a newsletter check-mark near the selected payment method you can do so by following these instructions:

+1. Navigate to _Settings_ -> _Inline newsletter_
+2. Select _Show inline_.
 The inline buy has to be enabled.